jfodera/Fodera-Home/labs/lab02/README-my-obs.txt

 What are the default contraints of a CSS box model on an element?
-Why can't I add padding to a pragraph type? 'p1' must be just straight up p, with a class selector How do I make my elements closer to eachother, setting padding to zero just didn't work?
+Why can't I add padding to a pragraph type? 'p1' must be just straight up p, with a class selector Could only add padding-right to 'p1' and nothing else, why?
 white-space: nowrap;?

-WHy doesn't this work:
+WHy doesn't this work (invalidated):

 HTML: